 Since the conclusion of the landmark Madison Gas and Electric Company case of August 1974, commissions, utilities, and intervenors began studying the desirability and feasibility of implementing TOU rates.
-Some commissions directed electric utilities to implement TOU tariffs.
-PURPA required commissions to consider and make a determination regarding the cost-effectiveness of TOU rates, which were accorded the status of a federal rate-making standard.
+In 1978, PURPA required commissions to consider and make a determination regarding the cost-effectiveness of TOU rates, which were accorded the status of a federal rate-making standard.

-To address these issues, the Federal Energy Administration (FEA), a precursor to the Department of Energy, worked with several states and Puerto Rico to conduct pilots with TOU rates.
+To address these issues, the FEA, a precursor to the Department of Energy, worked with several states and Puerto Rico to conduct pilots with TOU rates.
 The pilots represented the first of many waves that would follow and their designs were of uneven quality.
 Even then, they showed that customers lowered their on-peak usage by curtailing it and/or shifting it to off-peak periods, thereby improving load factor and lowering costs.